-- 23. (1) If any Government, political party or organization contends, in relation to a directive issued by the Council in terms of section 13(1)(b), (2)(b) or (3) that the necessity or desirability for any proposed legislation, or any action or for the implementation of any directive, as the case may be, outweighs the adverse effect it may have on the attainment of the objects of the Council, that Government, political party or organization may, within three days after such directive was issued, refer the matter concerned to the Special Electoral Court for its decision, and may only proceed with such legislation or action or implement such directive, as the case may be, if or in so far as the Special Electoral Court authorises it to do so. - (2) When there is any disagreement between the Council or a subcouncil and any participant in the Council or any political party or any organization as to whether or not - - (a) a particular matter falls within the scope of the powers of the Council or subcouncil; - (b) any proposed legislation or executive or other action may have an adverse impact on the attainment of the objects of the Council; - (c) such a participant, political party or organization is obliged to comply with a direction of the Council or subcouncil, the participant, political party or organization concerned may refer the matter to the Special Electoral Court for its decision.
+- 23. (1) When there is any disagreement between the Council or a subcouncil and any Government, administration, political party or any organization as to whether or - (a) a particular matter falls within the scope of the powers of the Council or subcouncil; - (b) any proposed legislation or executive or other action may have an adverse impact on the attainment of the objects of the Council; - (c) such Government, administration, political party or organization is obliged to comply with a direction of the Council or subcouncil, the Government, administration, political party or organization concerned may refer the matter to the Special Electoral Court for determination.

-- (3) When any matter is referred to the Special Electoral Court in terms of this Act, that Court shall as soon as practicable consider the matter and give its decision, having due regard to - - (a) the views expressed on the matter by members of the Council or the subcouncil concerned and by the Government or political party or organization concerned; and - (b) any other matter considered by the Special Electoral Court to be relevant for its decision. - (4) The Special Electoral Court may make such findings and give such instructions or directions as it may consider appropriate in the circumstances. - (5) The findings of the Special Electoral Court shall be final and binding and shall not be subject to further appeal. - (6) A direction issued by the Council or a subcouncil in terms of this Act and which is not referred to the Special Electoral Court within three days after the Government, political party or organization concerned was notified of that direction, shall be binding on the Government, political party or organization concerned. - (7) The provisions of this section shall not apply to subsections (1)(c), (2), (4), (5) and (6) of section 15.
+- (2) If any Government, administration, political party or organization contends, in relation to a direction issued by the Council in terms of section 13(1)(b) or (2)(b) or referred to in section 13(3) that the necessity or desirability for any proposed legislation, or any action or for the implementation of any decision, as the case may be, outweighs the adverse effect, if any, it may have on the attainment of the objects of the Council, that Government, administration, political party or organization may, within three days after such direction was issued, refer the matter concerned to the Special Electoral Court for determination, and may only proceed with such legislation or action or implement such decision, as the case may be, if or in so far as the Special Electoral Court authorizes it to do so. - (3) When any matter is referred to the Special Electoral Court in terms of this Act, that Court shall as soon as practicable consider the matter and give its decision, having due regard to - - (a) the views expressed on the matter by members of the Council or the subcouncil concerned and by the Government, administration, political party or organization concerned; and - (b) any other matter considered by the Special Electoral Court to be relevant for its decision. - (4) The Special Electoral Court may make such findings and give such instructions or directions as it may consider appropriate in the circumstances. - (5) The findings of the Special Electoral Court shall be final and binding and shall not be subject to further appeal. - (6) A direction issued by the Council or a subcouncil in terms of this Act and which is not referred to the Special Electoral Court within three days after the Government, political party or organization concerned was notified of that direction, shall be binding on the Government, political party or organization concerned. - (7) The provisions of this section shall not apply to subsections (1)(c), (2), (4), (5) and (6) of section 15, and subsections (13) and (14) of section 22.